 This article was posted on Wednesday, March 23rd, 2016 at 10:20 pm and is filed under Countries & Cultures, Easter, Easter Monday, France, Holidays Around the World, Omelets, Rabelais, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “French Omelette made with 15,000 Eggs!”